Tampa Wrongful Death Attorney

 The claim representative must provide the court with a complete list of every person or party who has an interest in the case.
 Florida law states that a deceased individual’s spouse, parents, children, and blood relatives and adopted siblings who are financially dependent on the deceased can claim compensation in a wrongful death suit.
 Florida places a two-year statute of limitations on wrongful death claims.
 The surviving family has two years from the date of death to file a claim, but some circumstances may allow for postponing or extending this window.

-We are equipped to handle wrongful death cases relating to:
+Our wrongful death lawyers are equipped to handle wrongful death cases in Tampa, Florida relating to:

 - Auto or truck accidents